alestar/anagramAPI/README.md

  `http://localhost:3000/anagrams/read.json` would return: `{"anagrams":["daer","dear","ared","dare"]}`.

 # Improvement
  - Endpoint for addWordsAsAnagrams() should return a more comprehensive result for words that could successfully be added as a group of anagrams, or as an individual anagram and  finally words that did not fall in those categories(invalid words).
+Currently, this endpoint only works when all words are anagram in between each other.
  - Design some sort of cache for DB most frequent/popular queries and preprocess views for really big queries that impact the performing of the DB.
  - For really big result returned (SELECT *) created some sort of pagination mechanism or parameter that allows to batch the query result into smaller pieces instead of returning the whole big chunk.
  - Validate that words are actually English words, using some sor of linguistic resource.
 Given the scenario that the entire word corpus is deleted from the DB and there is none dictionary file to ingest or it has not been ingested yet, then when trying to add a new word valid or invalid there is no why to know if it's an actual valid English word since there is not previous information to compare the word to.